fdebrus/Nikobus-HA/README.md

 ## Automation Example

+The integration will emit three different messages on the Home Assistant bus:

+- **nikobus_button_pressed**
+- **nikobus_button_released**
+- **nikobus_long_button_pressed**
+- **nikobus_short_button_pressed**

+You can choose to use these events with or without specifying the button address.
+Without the button address, the automation will trigger for any button press.
+With the address, the automation will be specific to the button associated with that address.

 ```yaml
 alias: "React to Nikobus Button Push"
 description: "Perform actions when a Nikobus button is reported as pushed."